Posts Tagged ‘Estate Planning’

 Life Insurance, Suicide & the Two Year/One Year Rules

-More and more individuals are avoiding probate by using revocable trusts, payable on death designations and joint tenancy.
-The end result is that when a person dies, their money quickly disappears leaving the creditors of the deceased with nothing but an account due and owing.
-However, there are ways to recover from those who received [...]
+Many individuals avoid probate by using revocable trusts, payable on death designations and joint tenancy.
+When they die, their money quickly disappears leaving creditors with unpaid probate claims.
+However, there are ways to recover nonprobate assets from persons who receive those assets.

 The Colorado Family Purpose Doctrine